absorensen/numbers_go_brrrr/m5_optimization/README.md

 memory is used, or how many L2 cache misses you have, but it will allow you to measure the functions in your own code directly.
-This might require you to radically change your code in order to get adequate measurements and you might have to examine more closely what it is you want to measure.
+This might require you to radically change your code in order to get adequate measurements and you might have to examine what it is you want to measure more closely.
 If you are developing a real-time system, the variance in the time to compute each frame might be relevant, pipeline bubbles could be relevant, memory usage over time (to ensure you don't have a memory leak) could be important, you may want to automatically create graphs of the system's performance or